Juan Carlos Barboza & Diego Ciongo

 The trade balance showed a surplus of USD 1.1 billion in December, up from USD 0.4 billion in the same month of 2021.
 The trade surplus down to USD 6.9 billion in 2022, from USD 14.8 billion in 2021.
 At the margin, the seasonally adjusted annualized balance showed a surplus of USD 13.9 billion in 4Q22 (from a surplus of USD 0.4 billion in 3Q22).

-Exports declined during the quarter ended in February, affected by drought.
-Total exports decreased by 12.4% yoy, after growing 8.0% in 4Q22.
-Agricultural exports, including manufactured agricultural products, fell by 18.1% yoy in the quarter (from growth of 6.7% yoy in 4Q22), led by lower wheat exports due to the drought.
-Exports of other industrial products dropped by 5.8% yoy in the quarter ended in February (from a rise of 6.1% in 4Q22), mostly due to smaller shipments of Biodiesel.
-On a sequential basis, exports fell by 43.3% qoq/saar in February, from an increase of 9.2% in the quarter ended in December.
+Exports increased in 4Q22.
+Total exports increased by 7.5% yoy, after a drop of 0.8% in 3Q22, led by strong soybean shipments spurred by a special (and temporary) FX for the sector.
+Agricultural exports, including manufactured agricultural products, increased by 6.7% yoy in the quarter (from a drop of 4.7% yoy in 3Q22).
+Exports of other industrial products increased by 6.1% yoy in the quarter ended in December (from 5.7% in 3Q22), led by cars and biodiesel.
+On a sequential basis, exports rose by 7.3% qoq/saar in December (from a decrease of 29.9% in the quarter ended in September).

-We forecast a trade surplus of USD 7.0 billion for 2023, with downside risks from a severe drought.
-In our view, the constant downward revision of harvest estimates may lead to the introduction of tighter controls amid low international reserves.
+We forecast a trade surplus of USD 7.0 billion for 2023, with downside risks from a likely severe draught.

 Juan Carlos Barboza